 We performed a comparison between Parallels Remote Application Server (RAS) and VMware Fusion based on real PeerSpot user reviews.

-Find out in this report how the two Virtual Desktop Infrastructure (VDI) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."It provides flexible access to Windows applications from many types of devices."
+Find out in this report how the two Virtual Desktop Infrastructure (VDI) solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."Client compatibility with many systems makes it very versatile.
+The reporting that is included is awesome."

 "It is robust.
 We have some 75 users using it and it doesn't lag.
 It's very speedy."